swang134/CMSC424Database/assignment9/README.md

-## Assignment 9: Transactions, Due April 23, 2021
+## Assignment 9: Transactions, Due April 23, 2021 (last day April 30)

 *The assignment is to be done by yourself.*